dingkeyan93/A-DISTS/README.md

 # Locally Adaptive DISTS

-This is the pytorch implementation of the paper [Locally Adaptive Structure and Texture Similarity for Image Quality Assessment](https://arxiv.org/abs/2110.08521) — a extension of [DISTS](https://arxiv.org/abs/2004.07728), which separates structure and texture across space and scale, and assigns the adaptive weights to quality measurements according to local image content.
+This is the pytorch implementation of the paper [Locally Adaptive Structure and Texture Similarity for Image Quality Assessment](https://arxiv.org/abs/2110.08521) — an extension of [DISTS](https://arxiv.org/abs/2004.07728), which separates structure and texture across space and scale, and assigns the adaptive weights to quality measurements according to local image content.

 ### Citation
 ```